Hurricane Barry: 3 hurricane myths debunked

 “Heed warnings early; those who delay are going to be waiting along with the majority of others,” Long urged.

-TROPICAL STORM BARRY'S PATH: WHAT YOU NEED TO KNOW
+HURRICANE BARRY'S PATH: WHAT YOU NEED TO KNOW

 Even better, “don’t necessarily wait for the order — if you can indicate one is coming, heed it early.
 In some cases, you don't have to evacuate very far,” he added.
 “The goal with evacuations is to get out of areas that are vulnerable to flooding and into a facility that can withstand the wind.”